 Not only does this mixture smell delightful, but I love the pretty peach color!

 There are so many different ways you can use this peach syrup.
-Of course, my favorite way is to mix it into cocktails.
+Of course, my favorite way is to mix it into cocktails and other cold drinks, but it has so many more uses.
 Here are a few ideas to get you started (but I'm pretty sure the options are endless!):

 - Peach Sangria

 - Peach Margaritas: I use fresh sliced peaches in this frozen margarita recipe, but peach simple syrup would be perfect for a margarita on the rocks.